Get Out, Call Me by Your Name Among Winners at the 2018 WGA Awards

 Original Screenplay

-The Big Sick, Written by Emily V. Gordon & Kumail Nanjiani; Amazon Studios
+The Big Sick, Written by Emily V. Gordon and Kumail Nanjiani; Amazon Studios

 Get Out, Written by Jordan Peele; Universal Pictures